rajeshvkothari/oom/Internal/NEW_GIN_README.md

 	    "service":"zip:/opt/app/config/ts.csar!/ts.yaml"
 	  ```

-  - To Execute Workflow steps of a model which has already been saved in the database:
+  - To execute workflow steps of a model which has already been saved in the database:

 	```sh
     POST http://{IP_ADDR_OF_GIN_SERVER}:30280/bonap/templates/{INSTANCE_NAME}/workflows/deploy